 The brush of a hand against mine

-Written for Fandango’s One-Word Challenge (FOWC) – radar
+Written for Fandango’s One-Word Challenge (FOWC) – makeshift

 The meeting was to take place at 1 o’clock.
 Kathy dreaded the thought of two hours of nonstop boredom.
 But this was a meeting with the West Coast division of advertising, and she knew she wanted to move up at the agency.
 Putting on a good show at this meeting would give her good brownie points.
 She had already put in 11 years of hard work and knew it was just a matter of time before she either moved up or moved on.